 Best Recipe for Making Seville Orange Marmalade

-Once you have tasted your own marmalade you will never want to buy the commercially made varieties again.
+Making your own marmalade is very rewarding.
+Once you have tasted your own marmalade, you will never want to buy the commercially made varieties again.
 The flavor and taste will be superior to any you have ever tasted before

-Yes preparing the ingredients can be messy and does take time but it is well worth the effort.
-This recipe works for lemon marmalade too, just use a pound of lemons and one orange and follow the instructions below.
+Yes, preparing the ingredients can be messy and does take time, but it is well worth the effort.
+This recipe works for lemon marmalade, too.
+Just use a pound of lemons and one orange and follow the instructions below.
+I have included step-by-step instructions, photos, and videos, as well.

 - Large pot

-- Four to five jam jars with lids
+- 4 to 5 jam jars with lids

 - Wooden spoon